Versive/Hangman/README.md

 Hangman
 =======

-A hangman game I created for a OOP w/Java class
+A hangman game I created for an OOP w/Java class